phanclan/hashistack-ansible/README.md

   * These items might only be relevant to those specific environments
 * `home` - used for home lab
 * `instruqt` - used for instruqt lab
+* `dns` - dns changes. newer versions of Ubuntu have system-resolv on port 53

 ## How to use
 * Clone repo and go into folder